danielljeon/docs/notes/machine_learning.md

 #### 3.1.2 Regularization

 Regularization adds a penalty for model complexity to prevent overfitting.
 It keeps the model simple, stable, and better at generalizing to new data.
-With regularization, a model The model accepts small errors, ensuring a smoother and more robust decision boundary.
+With regularization, the model accepts small errors, ensuring a smoother and more robust decision boundary.

 #### 3.1.3 Bias